jpane24/OVtool/README.md

 The `ov_sim` function does not require the user to specify vectors for `es_grid` and `rho_grid`.
-If the user specifies `NULL` for both, the tool will automatically derive appropriate values.
+If the user specifies `NULL` for both, the tool will automatically suggest appropriate values.
 We define an effect size value in `es_grid` to show the strength of the relationship between the simulated unobserved covariate (U) and the treatment group indicator; it is defined as the standardized mean difference in U for the treatment A and treatment B groups.
-Typical rules of thumb for effect sizes (Cohen’s D) follow such that effect sizes greater than 0.2 would be considered small, 0.4 would be moderate and 0.6 would be large (Cohen, J., 1995).
+Typical rules of thumb for effect sizes (Cohen’s D) follow such that effect sizes greater than 0.2 would be considered small, 0.5 would be moderate and 0.8 would be large (Cohen, J., 1988).
 We define a particular value of rho specified in `rho_grid` as the absolute correlation the unobserved covariate (U) has with the outcome of interest, with larger values indicating stronger relationships between U and the outcome.

-Please see Burgette et al. (in preparation) for additional details on the theory behind `OVtool`.
+Please see Burgette et al. (2021) for additional details on the theory behind `OVtool`.

 ``` r
 # Run OVtool (with weights (not a ps object))